TinosNitso/AutoCove-Plugin/README.md

 ![alt text](https://github.com/TinosNitso/AutoCove-Plugin/blob/main/v1.1.2.GIF)

-Next version will have Undo (history) support, redo (only without colors), a bugfix for when clicking in btwn lines causes a horizontalScrollBar jump, & *Align #* will work on random text too.
+Next version will have Undo (history) support, redo (only without colors), a bugfix for when clicking in btwn lines causes a horizontalScrollBar jump (to the right), & *Align #* will work on random text too.
 Coloring will be (at least) twice as fast, and there'll be a full Δ List to check all Δ values.

 Users can copy paste the following TXIDs into the plugin to see some examples.
 `9b91b2c8afb3caca4e98921cb8b7d6131a8087ee524018d1154b609b92e92b30` RefreshTimer.cash original state.